 Janet survived her husband by almost six years, remaining in Phoenix during that time.
-She was swept away by the Grim Reaper on June 16, 2017.
-She is not believed to have had a news obituary at her passing.
+Janet passed away on the morning of June 17, 2017.
+She is survived by her four children, eight grandchildren and 10 great grandchildren.

 Minerd.com extends its deep gratitude to Milt and Jan and this branch our family, without whom this website would not have been possible.